 Finally, go back to Gmail.
 You'll see a new section for your Group on the left-side nav bar of your inbox where you'll be able to view, comment and delegate conversations between members of your group.

-Interested in learning more about collaborative inboxes in Gmail?
-Check out our page about Gmail Shared Inboxes.
+Interested in collaborative inboxes for Gmail?
+Check out Gmail Shared Inboxes to learn more.

 Conclusion